-All Kings' schools adhere to the KHDA's Categorisation Framework for students of determination (2019-2020) which states:
+All Kings' schools adhere to the KHDA's 'Categorisation Framework' for students of determination (2019-2020) which states:

-Common barriers to learning Categories of disability (aligned with the UAE unified categorisation of disability) Cognition and learning Intellectual disability (1including Intellectual disability - unspecified) Specific learning disorders Multiple disabilities Developmental delay (younger than five years of age) Communication and interaction 5.
+Common barriers to learning Categories of disability ,,,,, (aligned with the UAE unified categorisation of disability) Cognition and learning Intellectual disability (1including Intellectual disability - unspecified) Specific learning disorders Multiple disabilities Developmental delay (younger than five years of age) Communication and interaction 5.
 Communication disorders6.
-Autism spectrum disorders Social, emotional and mental 7.
-Attention Deficit Hyper Activity disorder health 8.
+Autism spectrum disorders Social, emotional and mental health 7.
+Attention Deficit Hyper Activity disorder 8.
 Psycho - emotional disorders.
 Physical, sensory and medical Sensory impairment Deaf-blind disability Physical disability 2Chronic or acute medical conditions

-As an English Curriculum school, Kings' also work within the guidelines of the United Kingdom SEND Code of Practice, 2015 where appropriate.
+As an English Curriculum School, Kings' Schools will also work within the guidelines of the United Kingdom SEND Code of Practice, 2015 where appropriate.
 The Code of Practice includes four broad categories of need as outlined in sections 6.28 to 6.35.

-- Communication and interaction
+- 1. Communication and interaction

-- Cognition and Learning
+- 2. Cognition and Learning

-- Social, Emotional and Mental Health Difficulties
+- 3. Social, Emotional and Mental Health Difficulties

-- Sensory and/or Physical Need
+- 4. Sensory and/or Physical Need

-Students at Kings' may present with one or more of the following difficulties:
+Students at Kings' may present with one or more of the following barriers:

-- Falling well below the age-appropriate expected level of attainment - Significant lack of academic progress over a period of time - Specific difficulties in spelling, reading and writing (not resulting from limited abilities) - Specific difficulties in literacy Dyslexia - Specific difficulties in mathematics Dyscalculia/Acalculia - Dyspraxia/Developmental Coordination Disorder - Weaknesses in verbal skills which are sometimes associated with earlier delays in language development (speech and language difficulties) - General cognitive abilities well below the level of their peers - Attention Deficit Disorder, limited attention span, poor organisational skills, impulsive behaviour, sound sensitive (students may receive medication for these difficulties) - · Processing difficulties - Difficulties arising from disrupted educational experience - Specific Learning Difficulties - Sensory Processing Difficulties - Autism Spectrum Disorders - Behavioural, Social and Emotional barriers to learning - Medical reasons that affect learning
+- Falling well below the age-appropriate expected level of attainment - Significant lack of academic progress over a period of time - Specific differences in spelling, reading and writing (not resulting fromlimited abilities) - EAL and ELL barriers - Specific differences in literacy Dyslexia - Specific differences in mathematics Dyscalculia/Acalculia - Dyspraxia/Developmental Coordination Disorder - Weaknesses in verbal skills which are sometimes associated with earlier delays in language development (speech and language difficulties) - General cognitive abilities well below the level of their peers - Attention Deficit Disorder, limited attention span, poor organisational skills, impulsive behaviour, sound sensitive (students may receive medication for these difficulties) - Processing difficulties - Difficulties arising from disrupted educational experience - Specific Learning Difficulties - Sensory Processing Difficulties - Physical disabilities

+- Autism Spectrum Disorders

+- Behavioural, Social and Emotional barriers to learning

+- Medical reasons that affect learning